mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 The name in the brackets is the type of the emitted event.
 For every cause of an event, a different type is used.

 Furthermore, the component emits additional events and telemetry upon the success or failure of some internal operations.
-For a full definition, refer to `SpacePosts/MessageStorage/MessageStorage.fpp`.
+For a full definition, refer to `SpacePosts/MessageStorage/MessageStorage.fpp`//TODO link.

 ## Dependencies